PeterWaher/IoTGateway/Waher.IoTGateway.Resources/Root/Script.md

 | `PreprocessMarkdown(MD)` | Preprocesses a markdown string `MD`, and returns it as a string. | [Example][PreprocessMarkdownExample] |
 | `ToMarkdown(Obj)`        | Converts the object to a string containing the Markdown Representation of the object. | [Example][ToMarkdownExample] |

+The following
-The following predefined context-specific constants (read-only variables) are available in inline script:
+context-specific constants (read-only variables) are available in inline script:

 | Variable        | Description                                                           |
 |:---------------:|-----------------------------------------------------------------------|